 I Love A Clean San Diego’s monthly cleanup events take place both on the coast as well as in local creek beds, canyons, open space parks and everywhere in between.
 In 2015 alone, I Love A Clean San Diego conducted 245 cleanups across San Diego County and successfully removed nearly 500,000 pounds of debris.
 Volunteers see first-hand how trash makes its way from inland communities all the way to the coast through San Diego County’s vast watershed system.
 Volunteers of all ages are invited to participate in these cleanups.

 I Love A Clean San Diego is the San Diego County coordinator of the statewide Adopt-A-Beach program, one of the organization’s most popular volunteer programs.
-This independent volunteer program offers volunteers the flexibility to choose the location, date, and time of their cleanups.
+This independent volunteer program offers volunteers the flexibility to choose from over 100 adoptable locations to schedule their cleanups.
 Volunteers are encouraged to perform at least three cleanups per year.

 I Love A Clean San Diego’s partnership with Think Blue, the City of San Diego’s Storm Water Pollution Prevention Division, works to educate the public about storm drain pollution.

 Urban storm-water runoff is the largest contributor to coastal marine pollution.
 Wind and rain move trash and other pollutants into San Diego’s storm drain system that empties out along San Diego’s coastline.
 Storm drains, unlike the sewer, are not treated or filtered.
 By stenciling the drains with the pollution prevention message, people are reminded that motor oil, soap, gum, food wrappers, and cigarette butts, don’t belong in our storm drains or the environment.

 Log on to our Community Hub to request your kit(s).
 Please schedule your pickup at least one week prior to your ideal stenciling day.